brianyamasaki/japan2023-astro/src/content/destinations/kanazawa/phonograph-museum.md

 ![Leaded glass](/assets/kanazawa/PXL_20230413_032922561.PORTRAIT.jpg)

-Beautiful rendition of an old time phonograph.
+Beautiful rendition of an old time phonograph in stained glass.

 ![A classic](/assets/kanazawa/PXL_20230413_033019048.jpg)

-Because these record players were so large and took up an enormous amount of room in your living rooms, great care was taken to make them look bveautiful.
+Because these record players were so large and took up an enormous amount of room in your living rooms, great care was taken to make them look beautiful.
 The style and wood work was exceptional.

 ![Nice photo](/assets/kanazawa/PXL_20230413_040401845.jpg)